 The upper cascade has a shorter waterfall with a deeper pool basin which is ideal for jumping off the side of the cliff.
 Of the two, the lower cascade features a more majestic and dramatic waterfall and is widely photographed for its striking image.
 The cold spring water is a refreshing respite from heat and a welcome break after the scenic trek en route to the waterfall.

 Wear sturdy walking shoes along with your swimsuit on your visit to Tangadan Falls, because you’ll be doing some light trekking along the way.
 There’s an option to go on a one hour trek and another one where you can be dropped off at the trailhead of the falls in San Gabriel, a relatively shorter 20 minute walk to the falls.

-Urbiztondo Beach in San Juan is known as the Surfing Capital of Northern Philippines, with surfing seasons typically falling July to October and November to March.
+Urbiztondo Beach is one of the San Juan, La Union tourist spots and is known as the Surfing Capital of Northern Philippines, with surfing seasons typically falling July to October and November to March.
 This area of La Union has a reputation for having the country’s most consistent waves, and thriving surf culture has flourished in recent years.
 Many places offer surfing lessons for all levels, and numerous places of lodging can also be found throughout the coastline.
 Surfboards are available for rent throughout the area as well.

 Beginners typically start having lessons in Bacnotan because the waves in the area are not too big, which is perfect for novice learners or anyone who have never tried surfing before.
 The more advanced surfers usually go to Urbiztondo and the neighboring town of Mona Lisa Point.